CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. Wait for the automation to complete

-1. Connect to Jenkins agent
+1. Connect to Jenkins agent through the Jenkins master using the ProxyJump flag (-J)

    1. Ensure that you are connected to the Cisco VPN